johnsom/rasp-gps-ntp/README.rst

 configuration file into a u-blox module called u-blox-cfg-loader.py.
 We can use this to configure the u-blox module when the Raspberry Pi boots.

-* Copy the u-blox-cfg-loader.py into /usr/local/bin on your Raspberry Pi.
+* Copy the u-blox-cfg-loader.py into /usr/local/bin on your Raspberry Pi:

   .. code-block:: bash